 During the year ended June 30, 2004, the Company issued 340,000 shares of restricted common stock and restricted common stock units to certain members of management which vest over a five year vesting period.
 Total compensation cost of approximately \$4.1 million, calculated based on the fair value of the shares on the issuance date, is being recognized as an expense over the vesting period.
-For the year ended June 30, 2004, \$504,000 was recorded as compensation expense, which reflects the reversal of \$1.29 million of compensation expense previously recognized related to 215,000 shares of cancelled restricted stock as a result of the May 10, 2004 resignation of the Company's Chief Executive Officer and the cancellation of his unvested restricted stock.
-In the quarter ended June 30, 2004, the Company reversed \$1.18 million of compensation expense which was previously recognized related to these restricted shares, including \$764,000 which was recognized for the nine months ended March 31, 2004.
+For the year ended June 30, 2004, \$504,000 was recorded as compensation expense.
+The Company also cancelled 215,000 shares of restricted stock and reversed \$1.29 million of compensation expense previously recorded related to such shares as a result of the May 10, 2004 resignation of the Company's Chief Executive Officer and the cancellation of his unvested restricted stock.
+In the quarter ended June 30, 2004, the Company reversed \$874,000 of compensation expense which was previously recognized related to these restricted shares, including \$764,000 which was recognized for the nine months ended March 31, 2004.